instead-hub/instead/doc/stead3_en.md

 	require "snd"

-The interpreter plays in the cycle of the current music that is setusing the function: 'snd.music(music file)'.
+The interpreter plays in the cycle of the current music that is set using the function: 'snd.music(music file)'.

 __Important!__